3DFin/dendromatics/README.rst

 Tilt detection
 --------------

-tilt_detection() computes an 'outlier probability' for each section based on its tilting relative to neighbour sections and the relative to the tree axis
+tilt_detection() computes an 'outlier probability' for each section based on its tilting relative to neighbour sections and relative to the tree axis.

 .. code-block:: python

     outlier_prob = dm.tilt_detection(X_c, Y_c, R, sections)